 Office: Kadema Hall 190

-Course Description: This course is a sweeping overview of the history of Latin American and Latina/o art.
+Course Description: This course is an overview of the history of Latin American and Latina/o art.
 After a survey of ancient cultures with selected readings, documentary films, and discussions of Mesoamerican and Andean cultures, our focus shifts to Spanish and Portuguese colonial art, then to art of the independence era in the first half of the 19th century, the rise of modernism across Latin America in the 1920s, and finally to contemporary Latin American and Latina/o art, with a focus on regional Chicana/o art.
 We will look briefly at the art of the Latin American African Diaspora, focusing on the former French Caribbean colony of Haiti.
-A trip to see Diego Rivera’s Pan American Unity mural at the Ocean Campus of San Francisco City College is assigned as is an exhibition of Royal Chicano Air Force (RCAF) posters in the University Library Annex Gallery in April.
+A trip to see Diego Rivera’s Pan American Unity mural at the Ocean Campus of San Francisco City College is assigned.
 The expansive geographical and historical breadth of the course allows us to ask what (if any) identifiable forms, attitudes and concepts characterize “Latin American and Latina/o” art.